TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/open-telemetry-overview.md

 - `tyk.api.tags`: If tagging is enabled in the API definition, the tags are added here.

 ### Resource Attributes
 In OpenTelemetry, resource attributes provide contextual information about the entity that produced the telemetry data.
-Unlike span attributes, which are specific to individual operations (e.g., requests in the case of a gateway), resource attributes are associated with the service or application as a whole.
+These are associated with the service or application as a whole.
+Conversely, span attributes are associated with specific operations, such as API requests.

 #### Types of Resource Attributes